simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

-# q-learning-homework
+# Homework 4: Q-learning

 For this assignment you will be implementing a tabular Q-Learning agent to play Blackjack and also coding up a DQN agent to learn a policy for Lunar Lander.
+Write up a single report for your group and include all group member names when you submit to Canvas.
+Also include a zip file of your code.

 ## Part 0: